alchimya/DoYouREST/README.md

 <b>you_routing_path</b>: defines the route of the api (e.g. /api/customers)
 <b>your_api_module_definition</b>:is your custom js module that contains your REST definitions for the http verbs tha you want to implement.
 <br/>
-Within the folder controllers, you will find some test js files, that implement different REST API examples.
+Within the folder controllers, you will find some test js files, that implement some REST API examples.

 # Tests